aosabook/500lines/sampler/README.md

 blue ball, the probability is $p_{blue}=0.20$).
 The multinomial distribution is then used to describe the possible combinations of outcomes when multiple balls are drawn (e.g., two green and one blue).

+TODO: include discussion about using `import numpy as np` rather than `import numpy`.

 Note: the code in this section is also located in the file `multinomial.py`.